kuvivek/DjangoProjects/README.md

    7. Add a `PersonalDetail` view to the list that indicates what movie a Person has directed, written, and performed in.

 25. Adding a model with relationships.

+First, we need a person class to describe and store a person involved in a movie.

+[kuvivek@mycentos core]$ git diff models.py
+diff --git a/django/core/models.py b/django/core/models.py
+index 468bdcf..11e3f33 100644
+--- a/django/core/models.py
++++ b/django/core/models.py
+@@ -1,5 +1,20 @@
+ from django.db import models

++
++class Person(models.Model):
++    first_name = models.CharField(max_length=140)
++    last_name = models.CharField(max_length=140)
++    born = models.DateField()
++    died = models.DateField(null=True, blank=True)
++
++    class Meta:
++        ordering = ('last_name', 'first_name')
++
++    def __str__(self):
++        if self.died:
++            return '{}, {} ({}-{})'.format(self.last_name, self.first_name, self.born, self.died)
++        return '{}, {} ({})'.format(self.last_name, self.first_name, self.born)
++

+In `Person` , we also see a new field (`DateField`) and a new parameter for fields (null).
+`DateField` is used for tracking date-based data, using the appropriate column type on the database (`date` on Postgres) and `datetime.date` in Python.
+Django also offers a `DateTimeField` to store the date and time.

+All fields support the null parameter (`False` by default), which indicates whether the column should accept `NULL` SQL values (represented by `None` in Python).
+We mark `died` as supporting `null` so that we can record people as living or dead.
+Then, in the `__str__()` method we print out a different string representation if someone is alive or dead.

+We now have the `Person` model that can have various relationships with `Movies`.

+Different types of relationship fields

+Django's ORM has support for fields that map relationships between models, including one-to-many, many-to-many, and many-to-many with an intermediary model.
+When two models have a one-to-many relationship, we use a `ForeignKey` field, which will create a column with a Foreign Key (FK) constraint (assuming that there is database support) between the two tables.
+In the model without the `ForeignKey` field, Django will automatically add a `RelatedManager` object as an instance attribute.

+The `RelatedManager` class makes it easier to query for objects in a relationship.
+We'll take a look at examples of this in the following sections.
+When two models have a many-to-many relationship, either (but not both) of them can get the `ManyToManyField()`; Django will create a `RelatedManager` on the other side for you.
+As you may know, relational databases cannot actually have a many-to-many relationship between two tables.
+Rather, relational databases require a bridging table with foreign keys to each of related tables.
+Assuming that we don't want to add any attributes describing the relationship, Django will create and manage this bridging table for us automatically.
+Sometimes, we want extra fields to describe a many-to-many relationship (for example, when it started or ended); for that, we can provide a `ManyToManyField` with a `through` model (sometimes called an association class in UML/OO).
+This model will have a `ForeignKey` to each side of the relationship and any extra fields we want.
+We'll create an example of each of these, as we go along adding directors, writers, and actors into our `Movie` model.